Palace of Versailles with ornate architecture and expansive gardens in France.

 Versailles Palace gardens with tourists exploring the landscaped courtyard, France.

-• Carry a valid photo ID matching the name on your booking if requested at the entrance.
+Come prepared with a valid photo ID that matches the name on your reservation if asked at entry.

-• Baby strollers are not permitted inside the palace.
+• Baby strollers are prohibited inside the palace grounds.

-• Large bags, suitcases, and oversized luggage are not allowed inside the palace.
+• No large bags, suitcases, or oversized luggage allowed within the palace.

-• Flash photography, tripods, and filming equipment are not allowed inside the palace.
-Photos without flash are permitted.
+Flash photography, tripods, and filming equipment are banned; non-flash photos are permitted.

 Accessibility

-• Please arrive at the meeting point 20 minutes before the start of your tour for smooth operation and respect for all participants.
+• Please arrive at the meeting point 20 minutes early for a smooth tour start and respect among participants.

-• For information on the Musical Fountains Show and Musical Gardens, click here.
+• To learn more about the Musical Fountains Show and Musical Gardens, click here.

-• Children aged 0–5 may enter for free but must be included in your booking.
+Children aged 0–5 are admitted free of charge but must be included in your booking arrangements.

 Latona Fountain Pool at Palace of Versailles with gardens and visitors.